lrmcfarland/CartesianSpace/python/SWIG/README.md

 # Swig Python wrappers

-This directory contains the [swig](http://swig.org) Python wrappers for the Cartesian space objects.
-Swig builds the wrappers from the [space.i](space.i) interface definition.
+This directory contains the [SWIG](http://swig.org) Python wrappers for the Cartesian space objects.
+SWIG builds the wrappers from the [space.i](space.i) interface definition.